 Tip #5: Spread holiday cheer with your favorite furry friend

 Many care facilities are usually more than happy to accommodate these visits.
-Still, check with the organization first to see if there are any certification requirements for your pet.
+Still, check with the organization first to see if your pet has any certification requirements.

 Tip #6: Give an extra generous tip

 Consider tipping more than usual to your servers when eating out or to your food delivery driver.
 Your act of kindness can make a big difference to a family this holiday season.